-Our Chairman Emeritus, Jack Polak, turns 100 on December 31, 2012.
+Our Chairman Emeritus, Jack Polak, turned 100 on December 31, 2012.
 He is a Holocaust survivor, father, community minded citizen, but first and foremost an educator.
-He and his wife of 67 years Ina Soep courted in Bergen-Belsen and in 2000 their love letters, translated by their daughter Margrit, were published in a book “Steal a Pencil for Me” in 2000
+He and his wife of 67 years, Ina Soep, courted in Bergen-Belsen and their love letters, translated by their daughter Margrit, were published in a book, “Steal a Pencil for Me” in 2000

-Over the years Jack has been honored by from the United Jewish Appeal, Israel Bond Drive, B’nai B’rith.
+Over the years Jack has been honored by the United Jewish Appeal, Israel Bond Drive, and B’nai B’rith.
 He is a founding board member of the Westchester Holocaust Education Center and NYS Commission on the Holocaust.
 In 2004, Mr. Polak received an honorary doctorate from Hofstra University and the NYS Louis E. Yavner Award for a NYS resident who has demonstrated distinguished contributions related to teaching the Holocaust and human rights.
-On his 80th birthday this luminary was knighted by Queen Beatrix of the Netherlands for his work as the president of the AFC-USA.
-On January 26, 2006, the first annual International Day of Commemorating victims of the Holocaust, Jack and Ina were honored in a candle light ceremony at the United Nations General Assembly.
+On his 80th birthday this luminary was knighted by Queen Beatrix of The Netherlands for his work as the president of the AFC-USA.
+On January 26, 2006 at the first annual International Day of Commemorating victims of the Holocaust, Jack and Ina were honored in a candle light ceremony at the United Nations General Assembly.

 In honor of Jack’s life long commitment to Holocaust education, help support the AFC

 - Don’t be a bystander

 - Work for peace

 - We are living in a wonderful country and we all need to work together to make this a better world, but this can only be achieved if people learn the lessons of the Holocaust.